jessemillar/mantras/notes.md

 You Don't Need 500 Pickupable Objects: No, the lag is not worth being able to pick up a single crayon from a box of 256 crayons.
 Unless your game is about crayons.
 - https://allarsblog.com/2018/03/16/confessions-of-an-unreal-engine-4-engineering-firefighter/

+Sometimes you won't get individual credit for awesome things you've done.
+Often, that won't matter.
+Software development is about teams.
+Everyone works and everyone gets credit.
+What you should really focus on is making the product better.
+Recognition will come.